tekmaven/esphome-devices/src/docs/devices/MJ-SJ01/index.md

 ## Timed Fan control

-The MJ-SD01 can control a low power (<400W?) fan.
+The MJ-SD01 can control a low power (less than 400W?) fan.
 Ignore the dimmer feature and use it as a timer, using the green leds as feedback on how much time is left.

 ```yaml
 # Timed fan control